It’s that time of the year again!

 2. Practise spaced repetition

 Spaced repetition is often achieved by using flashcards, a system where you write down a question on one side of a piece of paper and the answer on the other.
 The purpose of this is to create a stack of flashcards which you can flip through and quiz yourself on.
-As you go through these, and you begin to memorise the information, you can start eliminating flashcards which you answer correctly, focusing solely on those you got wrong.
+As you go through these, and you begin to memorize the information, you can start eliminating flashcards which you answer correctly, focusing solely on those you got wrong.

 Another great thing about using flashcards is that they facilitate active recall, meaning that you’re not passively reading through information.
 Instead, you’re training your brain to recall information by actively testing your knowledge.